-From here I could decide how I wanted the app to be structured and what points were crucial for the resolution of the problem:
+From here I could understand how to structure the app and what points were crucial for the resolution of the problem.

 Once I had the user flow clear in my mind, I started translating it into rudimental sketches and then organising them into precise wireframes, using Figma.